Skip to main content

 Prevent the spread of mumps

-Mumps is spread in the same way as colds and flu: through infected droplets of saliva.
+Mumps spreads in the same way as colds and flu - through infected droplets of saliva.
 These droplets can be inhaled or picked up from surfaces and transferred into the mouth or nose.

 You can protect your child against mumps.
-Make sure they're given the combined MMR vaccine for mumps, measles and rubella.
+Make sure they get the combined MMR vaccine for mumps, measles and rubella.

-The MMR vaccine is part of the routine HSE childhood immunisation schedule.
+The MMR vaccine is part of the HSE childhood immunisation schedule.

 Treatment for mumps

-There's currently no cure for mumps, but the infection should pass within 1 or 2 weeks.
+There's no cure for mumps.
+The infection usually passes within 1 to 2 weeks.

 Complications

-Mumps usually passes without causing serious damage to a person's health.
-Serious complications are rare.
+Mumps usually passes without causing serious health issues.
+Complications (problems) are rare.

-Most cases of mumps occur in young adults (usually born between 1980 and 1990) who did not receive the MMR vaccine as part of their childhood vaccination schedule or did not have mumps as a child.
+Most cases of mumps happen in children and young adults who did not get the MMR vaccine as part of their childhood vaccination schedule.

 Content supplied by the NHS and adapted for Ireland by the HSE